fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-symbiotic.md

 During the workshop, participants will be involved in a dynamic workflow, studying algorithms based on recursive systems associated with organic and digital manufacturing.
 The Workshop will be divided into **two main phases:**
 <ul>

-**Computational Phase:** The students will explore digital iterative actions simulating biological growth.
+<bold>Computational Phase:</bold> The students will explore digital iterative actions simulating biological growth.
 <br>
 **Manufacturing Phase:**  During this phase we will develop biological reactions, mixing Mycelium with other materials used in rapid prototyping, such as wooden PLA, Clay and biodegradable materials.
 </ul>